Cycling in Portsmouth is very satisfying, seeing as you can cycle round the entirety of Portsea Island in about 14 miles.

 Cycle through Milton Common, of course the most scenic route is along the coast, but the quickest route uses the path.

 I love the views here, they’re so beautiful looking out across Langstone Harbour.
 In cherry blossom season there were two wonderful pink trees that welcomed me on my walk / cycle.
 I loved the colour set against the surrounding blue and green.
+This is a really beautiful section of the Solent Way walking trail, one way.
+Look the other way and it’s just cars.

 Carry on along the coast, or on the path, depending on your bike wheels and desires.